Reducing Disparate Exposure in Ranking: A Learning To Rank Approach: :

-Finally, we adapt the first definition of equal exposure in~\citet{SINGH2018FAIRNESS}, \emph{demographic parity}, which compares the average exposure across items from all groups is equal.
+Finally, we adapt the first definition of equal exposure in~\cite{SINGH2018FAIRNESS}, \emph{demographic parity}, which ensures that the average exposure across items from all groups is equal.
 With this we can now introduce an unfairness criterion measured in terms of disparate exposure:

-Note that using the squared hinge loss allows us to have a differentiable loss function that prefers rankings in which the exposure of the protected group is not less than the exposure of the non-protected group \emph{but not vice versa}.
-This means that our definition will optimize only relevance in cases where the protected group already receives as much exposure as the nonprotected group.
+Note that in contrast to~\cite{SINGH2018FAIRNESS}, using the squared hinge loss gives us a metric that prefers rankings in which the exposure of the protected group is not less than the exposure of the non-protected group, \emph{but not vice versa}.
+This means that our definition will optimize only for relevance in cases where the protected group already receives as much exposure as the non-protected group.

-We note that other definitions of disparate exposure can be used as long as they can be optimized efficiently (e.g., differentiable), and that the definition in equation~\ref{eq:exposure} can be trivially extended to multiple protected groups by considering average or maximum difference of exposure between a protected group and the nonprotected one.
+We note that other fairness objectives can be used as long as they can be optimized efficiently (e.g., are differentiable), and that the definition in Equation~\ref{eq:exposure} can be easily extended to multiple protected groups by considering average or maximum difference of exposure between a protected group and the non-protected one.